fetchai/agents-aea/docs/ecosystem.md

 ## Agent Communication Network (ACN)

-ACN is a <a href="../acn">peer-to-peer communication network for agents</a>.
+ACN is a <a href="../acn">peer-to-peer communication network</a> for agents.
 It allows AEAs to send and receive envelopes between each other.

 The implementation builds on the open-source <a href="https://libp2p.io/" target="_blank">libp2p</a> library.
 A distributed hash table is used by all participating peers to maintain a mapping between agents' cryptographic addresses and their network addresses.